dougransom/vix_utils/README.md

 TODO the command line program is not working
 It provides a command line program that:

-* generates a mapping of trade dates to the next settlement date for each vix future maturity.
+* generates a mapping of trade dates to the next Expiry for each vix future maturity.
 * downloads the VIX Futures Data from [CBOE](https://www.cboe.com/us/futures/market_statistics/historical_data/) and puts all the maturities in a row for a given trade date.
 * downloads the cash  Vix Term Structure and produces a table indexed by trade date.